tsugiproject/tsugi-php-standalone/README.md

     https://github.com/csev/tsugi-php-standalone

-The software comes with a `config.php` that assumes it this program is installed in the same htdocs folder as the Tsug Console.
+The software comes with a `config.php` that assumes it this program is installed in the same htdocs folder as the Tsugi Console.
 This is a quick way to get this program up and running for testing and exploration.
 A key element of the configuration is to include this line as part of the configuration to indicate to Tsugi that we are using